smapjb/amq-perf/README.md

 ## TODO

-I need to collect the results from the test servers and bring them local

 Update the notes with the correct variable names to override.

 Maybe think about clean up - I have the luxury of throwing away my infra (cattle)